How pitching, flying and filmmaking make UW baseball’s Logan Gerling feel alive

 “It was difficult (to stop flying) for sure, just because it’s something that makes me very happy and something that I’m passionate about, and I’ve been passionate about it for a long time,” Gerling said.
 “But at the same time, I’m not one to make a Plan B, and I know that my Plan A is pursuing baseball.
 Until that becomes not an option anymore, I didn’t have a problem dropping the flying, just because I knew what I want to be and what I’ve put in my whole life to work for.

-“Baseball is like a time capsule type of thing, where I only have a certain window to do that in my life.
+“Baseball is like a time-capsule type of thing, where I only have a certain window to do that in my life.
 Flying is something I can pursue basically any time I want.”

 So, for now, Gerling is pursuing baseball from afar.
 He’s taking virtual classes in Gig Harbor and throwing three to four times per week at a public park.
 He’s also filming his pitching sessions.